umr-ds/DTN-RPC/README.md

 The first command will build a static library with all needed Serval parts.
 Therefore the Serval DNA will be downloaded and compiled.
 Then all required object files are packed to a static `.a` library.
 Finally everything will be cleaned up.

-If your Serval instance was compiled with a `--prefix`, both the prefix for `make-lib.sh` and for `configure` has to be the same!
+If your Serval instance was compiled with a `--prefix` or the `SERVAL_INSTANCE_PATH` is set, both the prefix for `make-lib.sh` and for `configure` has to be the same as the `--prefix` during the Serval compilation!

 ## Usage
 To use ServalRPC the Serval daemon has to run.